realworldocaml/book/en/07-error-handling.md

 ```

 But if you declare the exception using `with sexp` (and the
-constituent types have sexp converters), we'll get something with more
+constituent types have sexp converters), you'll get something with
-information.
+more information.

 ```ocaml
 # exception Wrong_date of Date.t with sexp;;